HolyBlackCat/cpp-tutorials/language/02_basics/06_initialization.md

 ### Default-initialization

 Another annoying nuance is that not initiailizing a variable is technically called "default-initializing" it.
 This is just a wording quirk, and a funny way to nitpick people.

+## Exercise

+Create a few uninitialized variables and print them.
+Hopefully you'll see a few random values.

+Now initialize them and print them again.